-Macquarie Park-originally known by its Aboriginal name Wallumatta-sits within the City of Ryde Local Government Area (LGA).
-Macquarie Park is home to Macquarie University, Macquarie University Hospital, Macquarie University Incubator and more than 180 large international and 200 small businesses.
+Macquarie Park-originally known by its Aboriginal name Wallumatta-sits within the City of Ryde local government area (LGA).
+Macquarie Park is home to Macquarie University, Macquarie University Hospital, Macquarie University Incubator and more than 180 large international corporations and 200 small businesses.
 With Macquarie Hospital and CSIRO Lindfield nearby, this is one of the largest non-CBD office markets in Australia.

-Macquarie Park's success today draws on decades of employment-related investment and development.
-This is a cluster of leading companies, many of which base their Asia Pacific headquarters in Macquarie Park.
-People can easily connect to the rest of Greater Sydney via Sydney Metro Northwest services
+Macquarie Park's success draws on decades of employment-related investment and development.
+This is a cluster of leading companies, many of which base their Asia-Pacific headquarters in Macquarie Park.
+People can easily connect to the rest of Greater Sydney via Sydney Metro Northwest services.

 Macquarie Park is essential to growing Greater Sydney's capacity as a centre for innovation, attracting top businesses from around the world and creating new jobs and opportunities for the people of Sydney.
 The entire 350 hectares includes land between Macquarie Centre and Ivanhoe Estate to Lachlan's Line and Riverside Corporate Park.
 It is bound by Epping Road, Delhi Road, M2 Motorway and Vimiera Road and sits adjacent to the Lane Cove National Park.

-Leveraging its existing economic profile, Macquarie Park is strategically aligned to transition into a world-class innovation district that prioritises human collaboration and dynamic movements.
-This draft Macquarie Park Place Strategy aims to further unlock this potential.
-It builds not only on this rich foundation of innovation and enterprise, but also on the area's pre-Colonial history as a place of trade, exchange and learning.
-The Place Strategy aims to create a place for people, deepened by the recognition of Wallumattagal Country.
+Leveraging its existing economic profile, Macquarie Park has the potential to be transformed into a diverse innovation and collaboration district.

+This draft Macquarie Park Place Strategy aims to unlock this potential.
+It builds not only on the rich foundation of innovation and enterprise, but also on the area's pre-colonial history as a place of trade, exchange and learning.
+The place strategy aims to create a place for people, deepened by the recognition of Wallumattagal Country.